waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cinnabar Island:** Home to a Pokémon Lab that can regenerate fossils.

 ## C. Obstacles & Solutions
 - **Rocket Grunt (Mt.
-Moon B2F at 30, 12):** Confirmed he is blocking the path and demands a fossil to pass.
+Moon B2F at 30, 12):** Confirmed via dialogue that he is blocking the path south and demands a fossil to pass.
+This route is a dead end until a fossil is acquired.

 # IV.
 Active Hypotheses & Test Results